 Know that there are people who want to love and accept you as you are.
 Someone who is compatible will accept your status.
 This will give you the opportunity to grow closer, be intimate, and potentially have the love of your life.

-Opening up about your status to someone can be tough (especially at first), but the worst way for them to find out is later, after you’ve said nothing at all.
-Share the facts, talk about transmission and protection, and don’t take their final decision on your relationship personally.
+Opening up about your status to someone can be tough (especially at first), but the worst way for them to find out is later after you’ve said nothing at all.
+Share the facts, talk about transmission and protection, and don’t make their final decision on your relationship personally.
 Whatever the outcome, be proud that you had the conversation!
-Talking, testing, and treating are important to protecting your health, as well as your partner’s.
+Talking, testing and treating are important to protecting your health, as well as your partner’s.
 Whether you and your SO decide it’s time to dissolve things or you go forward with a partnership strengthened by communication and acceptance, everything will work out.

 Taysha has been with the company since 2018 and is an advocate for sex positivity, which includes regular, accessible testing, destigmatization, and content and communications that people understand.
 She has an eclectic background which spans marketing, editing, social media, copywriting, and education.
 From her childhood with abstinence-only sex ed and her experience assisting patients, she recognized the pressing questions many people had and their need for helpful, straightforward information.
 She holds a Bachelor of Arts in English and a minor in Education from Southern Methodist University.